guilhermehas/guilhermehas.github.io/agda-posts/small-step-reduction.lagda.md

 ---
 date: 2021-08-30
-title: Using small step reduction in addition
+title: Using small-step reduction in addition
 author: Guilherme
 ---

 # Motivation

-The objective of this project is to do a minimalistic example of small step semantics using the concepts of the book [Programming Language Foundations in Agda](https://plfa.github.io/).
+The objective of this project is to do a minimalistic example of small-step semantics using the concepts of the book [Programming Language Foundations in Agda](https://plfa.github.io/).

 # Imports